rng-guy/NFSMWBartender/README.md

 &nbsp;

 To **update** Bartender, uninstall it and repeat the installation process above.

-> [!WARNING]
-> Whenever you update, make sure to replace *all* old configuration files!
+Whenever you update, make sure to replace *all* old configuration files!

 &nbsp;